wright-development/Expected.Request/index.md

 Install-Package Expected.Request
 ```

-Or using the dotnet core cli you can install Expected.Request via the command line interface with the following command:
+Or using the .NET Core CLI you can install Expected.Request via the command line interface with the following command:

 ```
 dotnet add package Expected.Request